pereiravp/POO/README.md

 - Column labels for devices and IDs are short generated codes; they're meant to be unique, not memorable.
-- The energy simulation is deliberately simple — enough to produce meaningful statistics without pretending to be physically exact.
+- The energy simulation is deliberately simple, enough to produce meaningful statistics without pretending to be physically exact.